IBM/openshift-workshop-was/labs/Openshift/IntroOpenshift/README.md

     - `oc delete route example`
     - `oc delete service example`
     - `oc delete deployment example`
+    - `oc get pods`.
+You may have to do this a few times, to wait for the pods to be deleted.

 Congratulations, you have deployed your first application to Openshift via the command line.